How to Treat Carp Pox Symptoms in Koi & Improve Recovery (2021 Guide)

 When?
 Throughout colder months to keep immune system more active, or during an outbreak in quarantine tank to speed up recovery.

-Although you can’t stop winter from coming, you could instead invest in a powerful in-line heater system which will help raise water temperatures and increase immune activity over the winter period.
+Although you can’t stop winter from coming, you could instead invest in a powerful in-line heater system or an immersed heater which will help raise water temperatures and increase immune activity over the winter period.
 In-line heaters work by directly heating surrounding water which passes through a heating chamber via a dedicated pump from your pond.
 The warmer water is then added back to the pond system, and gradually the overall temperature increases and can be maintained with a thermostat.
-If you have a smaller pond, around 500~ gallons, even a powerful de-icer is capable of raising temperatures in the surrounding water enough to improve immune activity.
+If you have a smaller pond, around 500~ gallons, both a high rated immersed heater or powerful de-icer is capable of raising temperatures in the surrounding water enough to improve immune activity.
 For larger ponds, or if you have bitterly cold winters, the only solution would be a powerful water heater, similar to the heaters you see used for warming large swimming pools.
 Even though most heaters will only be able to raise water temperatures by a few degrees, this is often enough to maintain much higher immune activity and will help keep winter pox outbreaks at bay.

 Alternatively, and if you only have a small number of koi (or young fish), they can be brought indoors and added to a large holding tank during winter.
 With this method a heater may not even be necessary if you can maintain a higher atmospheric temperature, as water will eventually warm naturally in-line with the surrounding conditions.